stephenhu/gb/README.md

 # gb

-gb (golden boy) is a command line tool that aides in the download of media such as images, videos, and audio files.  there are essentially two services that it provides, the ability to crawl a site for links and the ability to download sets of images from those links.
+gb (golden boy) is a command line tool that aides in the download of media such as images, videos, and audio files.  there are essentially three services that it provides, the ability to crawl a site for links, the ability to download sets of images from those links, and the ability to convert sets of jpg images into a pdf file.

 since every site does things differently in terms of organizing content, this is supposed to be a generic tool that allows for a high degree of customization.